Dread (film): Plot

-When Stephen confronts Quaid, Stephen is knocked out and awakens tied to a chair.
-He manages to break free but runs into Joshua, who stabs him with the fire axe.
-Quaid shoots Joshua, killing him, and watches Stephen die from the axe wound.
-He drags the body to a room in the basement, where Cheryl is.
+When the two men hear movement elsewhere in the house, Stephen is left alone and manages to break free.
+He gets a knife and creeps up behind Quaid, but Quaid realises he is there and prepares to shoot him.
+Joshua, having picked up the discarded axe, runs between the two of them and fatally wounds Stephen.
+Quaid shoots and kills Joshua, hallucinating him to be his parents' murderer, and watches Stephen as he slowly dies from the axe wound.
+He then drags the body to a room in the basement where Cheryl is being kept.
 He throws Stephen's body in along with a switchblade and says, "Let's see how hungry you have to be to get through that."
-He leaves her crying with Stephen's dead body with only a matter of time before she starts eating his flesh from hunger.
+He leaves her crying with Stephen's dead body and only a matter of time before she starts eating his flesh from hunger.